Photoshop Halftone Dot Pattern tutorial

 Adding a new layer.

-A new blank layer is added above the Levels adjustment layer.
+Photoshop adds a new blank layer above your Levels adjustment layer.

 The new layer is added in the Layers panel in Photoshop